ArduPilot/ardupilot_wiki/common/source/docs/common-px4flow-overview.rst

 The sensor should be connected to the Pixhawk's the 4-pin I2C port.
-In most cases an `I2C splitter <http://store.jdrones.com/Pixhawk_I2C_splitter_p/dstpx4i2c01.htm>`__ should be used to allow other I2C devices (like the external RGB LED and GPS/Compass module's compass) to the same port.
+In most cases an `I2C splitter <http://store.jdrones.com/Pixhawk_I2C_splitter_p/dstpx4i2c01.htm>`__ should be used to allow other I2C devices (like the external RGB LED and GPS/Compass module's compass) to share the same port.

 Mounting to the Frame
 =====================

+The default mounting of the flow sensor is for it to be pointing straight down with the micro USB port pointing towards the front of the vehicle.
-Mount the flow sensor pointing straight down with the X axis forwards and the Y axis to the right.
+On the back of the sensor you should see the axis printed, the X axis should point forwards and the Y axis to the right.
 The :ref:`FLOW_ORIENT_YAW <copter:FLOW_ORIENT_YAW>` parameter can be used to account for other yaw orientations.

 It is important that the flow sensor be mounted where it does not experience angular angular vibration that could blur the image.

 .. note::